hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 {{< /hint >}}

 ### **3. Data Package**

+- *Quality of the data package (10%)*
-* Submitted as a zip file
+  - Submitted as a zip file
-* Accessible and appropriate directory structure
+  - Accessible and appropriate directory structure
-* No unnecessary files
+  - No unnecessary files
-* Inclusion of meaningful supportive files (e.g., API documentation, screenshots, a video of the scraper in action)
+  - Inclusion of meaningful supportive files (e.g., API documentation, screenshots, a video of the scraper in action)
-* Raw data files all present
+  - Raw data files all present
-* Documentation properly formatted and no template text ("lorem ips...") remaining
+  - Documentation properly formatted and no template text ("lorem ips...") remaining

 ### Tips for filling in the documentation